PrantoScripts/PrantoScripts/README.md

 I'm **Abu Sayeed Pranto**, a passionate **Full-Stack Web Developer** with over **2 years of hands-on experience** building Windows & Web applications, ERP systems, and scalable platforms.
 I'm a proud recipient of the **IsDB-BISEW IT Scholarship (WDPF)** , where I mastered modern stacks like Laravel, React, Vue, and WordPress.

-My background in **English Literature** (BA & MA from University of Dhaka) gives me a unique edge — I blend technical precision with creative clarity, ensuring clean code and even cleaner communication.
+My background in **English Literature** gives me a unique edge — I blend technical precision with creative clarity, ensuring clean code and even cleaner communication.

 - 🔭 I’m currently developing **ERP solutions** and **full-stack web apps** at Intellect Software Ltd.
 - 🌱 I’m diving deeper into **Advanced API architectures**, **SaaS development**, and **AI integration**.